PlatyPew/picoctf-2018-writeup/General Skills/General Warmup 2/README.md

 >Submit your answer in our competition's flag format.
 For example, if you answer was '11111', you would submit 'picoCTF{11111}' as the flag.

 ## Solution
+We can use Python to convert an integer to a binary number.

 ```python
 >>> bin(27)[2:]
 '11011'